"I don't care if it's horse piss. It works."

 Robert Dallek, his most thorough biographer, documented the pharmaceutical regimen: anti-spasmodics, muscle relaxants, phenobarbital, Librium, codeine, demerol, methadone, Novocain, Procaine, oral and injected cortisone, testosterone, and amphetamines.
 Ten to twelve medications daily.
 Some addictive.

 When he was out of sight of cameras, he used crutches.
 When asked about Addison's disease during the 1959 campaign, he told Arthur Schlesinger Jr.: "No one who has the real Addison's disease should run for the presidency, but I do not have it."
-Technically accurate.
-His Addison's wasn't tubercular in origin.
-A biographer later called it "being both a duplicitous politician and an astute historian of medicine."
+Technically accurate — his Addison's wasn't tubercular in origin.
+Dallek's verdict: "both a duplicitous politician and an astute historian of medicine."

 This is the man who saved the world from nuclear war.
 Medicated to the teeth, in constant pain, performing health.